 Note: If statistics collection is set up in both NFM-P and NSP, the telemetry framework may receive the same information twice.
 The duplication could result in incorrect reports or duplicated TCAs.
-Disable equivalent MIB based statistics in NFM-P if gRPC telemetry is used.
+To avoid duplication, disable equivalent MIB based statistics in NFM-P if gRPC telemetry is used, or see "Troubleshooting duplicate data collection" in the NSP Troubleshooting Guide for more options.